 php.ini!
 You will need to restart PHP, or your server.

 To verify your Xdebug installation, follow these steps:

 Create a simple PHP file containing the following:

 - Open the corresponding URL in your browser.

-- You should see Xdebug section in the output.
+- You should see the Xdebug section in the output.

-If you don't see the section above in your phpinfo output, there may be something wrong with your PHP configuration or you need to restart your web server to let PHP update its configuration.
-If PHP Tools debugging session was started before configuration change, it is recommended to close it by exitting its systray icon or restarting Visual Studio.
+If you do not see the section above in your phpinfo output, there may be something wrong with your PHP configuration or you may need to restart your web server to let PHP update its configuration.
+If PHP Tools debugging session was started before a configuration change, it is recommended to close it by exiting its systray icon or restarting Visual Studio.